codelogn/WinWork/docs/USER_MANUAL.md

 ---

-*This manual covers LinkerApp version 1.2.0.
+*This manual covers WinWork version 1.2.0.
 For the latest updates and features, check the project documentation and release notes.*

 **Web URLs:**
 - `https://www.example.com`